philippmoritzer/bd-ml-project/README.md

   docker-compose.yml
 ```

-Also a network is added in the ``docker-compose.yml`` file so our Python application is able to communicate with the services on the same network later on when using Docker.
+Also a network is added in the ``docker-compose.yml`` file so the Python application is able to communicate with the services on the same network later on when using Docker.
 Docker-compose is used to spin up a local instance of InfluxDB and Grafana.
-To start both services, enter
+To start both services, following command has to be entered:

 ```bash
 docker-compose up